I'll Never Love Again: Background and composition

 When Gaga was getting ready to film the final scene of A Star Is Born, where she sings "I'll Never Love Again", the singer got a telephone call that her childhood friend Sonja Durham was in her last moments of Stage IV cancer.
 Gaga left the set and drove to meet Durham, but she arrived ten minutes after her friend died.
 She asked Durham's husband if she should return to filming; he replied, "You've gotta do what Sonja would want you to do", so she returned to the set.
 Co-star and director Bradley Cooper was supportive of Gaga's loss but Gaga was adamant about finishing the scene, so she stepped on the set and sang "I'll Never Love Again".
 The singer said, "[Sonja] gave me a tragic gift that day and I took it with me to [the] set, and I sang that song for Jackson and for her on that very same day within an hour."

 Along with the film version, the soundtrack also contains an extended version.
 Gaga wrote the song with Natalie Hemby, Hillary Lindsey, and Aaron Raitiere.
 Both tracks were produced by Lady Gaga and Benjamin Rice.
 The song is a power ballad, inspired by the music of the 1970s.
 Brian Truitt of USA Today described the song as a "weepy" ballad.
 Gaga's singing style ranges from soft "cooing" in her lower register to belting.
 The song is performed in the key of G major with a moderate tempo of 54 beats per minute in common time.
 It follows a chord progression of Gadd2–Em7–Cmaj9–D9sus in the verses and Gadd2–Em7(no3)–Cmaj9/E–D9sus in the chorus.
 Gaga's vocals span from G3 to E5.

 Use in film

 Gaga's in-movie character, Ally, sings "I'll Never Love Again" in the final scene of the movie.
 The "climactic" performance cuts away to a flashback, where Jackson is singing the song to Ally for the first time.
-Vulture, an online blog associated with New York Magazine wrote, "It's an act of pure emotional manipulation on Bradley Cooper's part as a director, but it perfectly encapsulates the characters' relationship: Jackson sees Ally's artistic potential, but it's she who brings it to life."
+A Vulture article opined, "It's an act of pure emotional manipulation on Bradley Cooper's part as a director, but it perfectly encapsulates the characters' relationship: Jackson sees Ally's artistic potential, but it's she who brings it to life."